-EH currently operate the most luxurious vessels cruising in Eastern India.
-The Ganges Voyagers I & II and Bengal Ganga are richly appointed triple-deck boats that run trips of between five and eight days in and out of Kolkata.
-You've the usual shore excursions and on-board facilities, but everything is just that little bit glossier.
+Antara Cruises currently operate the most luxurious vessels cruising in Eastern India.
+The Ganges Voyagers I & II and Ganga Vilas are richly appointed triple-deck boats that run trips of varied duration from four to fifty days in and out of Kolkata.
+You've the usual shore excursions and onboard facilities, but everything is just that little bit glossier.